wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-6/)

-Another "pattern explorer" with just radial symmetry and ellipses.
+Another "pattern explorer" using only radial symmetry and ellipses.
 This time I used the [quicksettings library](https://github.com/bit101/quicksettings) for the user interface, boy does it make life easy if you want lots of sliders and buttons, it looks fairly clean too.